It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 So, how can you ensure you’re capturing quality data?

-Well, your clients have to be willing to openly share that with you.
-And while gathering the necessary client data is a crucial piece to the planning puzzle, it often ends up being unnecessarily difficult.
+Well, your clients have to be willing to openly share with you.
+And while gathering the necessary client data is a critical piece to the planning puzzle, it often ends up being unnecessarily difficult.

 How Do Financial Advisors Collect Client Data and Information More Seamlessly?